zewpo/jastery/README.md

 cargo build --release --target wasm32-unknown-unknown wasm-bindgen --out-name wasm_jastery --out-dir wasm/target --target web target/wasm32-unknown-unknown/release/jastery.wasm
 ```

+You will end up with a 'wasm' directory with the compiled content, which you can serve over web.

 If you use this software, and it eats your cat, well, that is exactly what dragons are likely to do, so please dont blame me.